 From our 2009 roots, this program has developed a set of 12 guided inquiry lab activities in which high school students work in small groups to get hands-on experience with key chemical concepts that are taught throughout the academic year.
 Stanford Chemistry Professor Michael Fayer and Senior Lecturer Jennifer Schwartz Poehlmann continue to spearhead the educational components of the program.
 Working with local high school teachers, we continue to strive to ensure that these laboratory experiences reinforce the California State Curriculum Standards.
 In these ready-to-go laboratories, everything can be brought to and taken back out of the school quickly.
 It is through these efforts that we hope to make a significant contribution to K–12 education, as well as to encourage more students to consider chemistry, or science in general, in their futures.
 Finally, this experience also provides a unique professional development opportunity for our graduate students who are interested in an academic career.

 Our program strives to pack in and out all supplies needed for the experiments that we run during out school visit, thus we are in particular need of nitrile or latex gloves and other chemical consumables.
 If you are interested in donating any materials, chemicals, or equipment to the program please contact Jennifer Schwartz Poehlmann for more information.
 Thank you for your consideration!

 A Special "Thank You"

 A special THANK YOU to the Baskin Family Foundation, Stanford Chemistry Department, and Fisher Scientific for contributing to the "Motivating Future Scientists Chemistry Outreach" program.
 Special thanks also to the Daughters of the American Revolution for a generous donation defraying the cost of transportation for outreach trips to/from the Stanford Campus.
-If your classroom or students require financial assistance to visit the Chemistry Department, please contact Benjamin Snyder.
+If your classroom or students require financial assistance to visit the Chemistry Department, please contact Jeffrey Babicz.